ambigeV/ambigeV.github.io/content/publication/20TETC/index.md

 ---
-title: 'An Energy-Efficient Partition-Based Framework With Continuous Ant Colony Optimization for Target Tracking in Mobile Sensor Networks'
+title: 'Multiclass Classification on High Dimension and Low Sample Size Data Using Genetic Programming'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Wei-Li Liu
   - Jinghui Zhong
-  - Jun Zhang
+  - Yue-Jiao Gong

 # Author notes (optional)
 author_notes: []

-date: '2019-09-30'
+date: '2020-10-28'
-doi: '10.1109/TETCI.2019.2940978'
+doi: '10.1109/TETC.2020.3034495'

 # Schedule page publish date (NOT publication's date).
 # publishDate: '2017-01-01T00:00:00Z'